Artificial Christmas tree: Production

+Most artificial Christmas trees are made from PVC plastic.
+PVC trees are fire-retardant but not fire-resistant.
+Many of these trees are made in China; from January to August 2005 $69 million worth of artificial trees from China entered the United States.
 Most artificial Christmas trees are manufactured in the Pearl River Delta area in China.
-Between January and September 2011, over 79.7 million dollars worth of artificial Christmas trees were exported to the United States.
+Between January and September 2011, over 79.7 million dollars' worth of artificial Christmas trees were exported to the United States.
 The number of artificial Christmas trees imported to United States rose 139 million in the same nine-month period in 2012.
 Promoters of artificial trees highlight them as convenient, reusable, and of better quality than artificial trees of old.
 Supporters also note that some apartment buildings have banned natural trees because of fire concerns.

 There is also a robust market for artificial Christmas trees in Poland.
 An estimated 20 percent of all Christmas trees sold in Poland are artificial, and many are made domestically by individual families.
 One producer from Koziegłówki stated that every other house was an artificial tree producer.
 The trees are made from a special film which is imported mostly from China or Thailand.
 Entire families take part in production and the trees are sold throughout Poland with some being exported to the Czech Republic and Slovakia.
 The main artificial Christmas tree producer in Poland is in Piła.